ljvblfz/Jack/server/jack-server/README-jack-server.md

 Install the Jack server.

 `$ jack-admin uninstall-server`
 Uninstall the Jack server and all components.
+You should ensure that the Jack server is not running before uninstalling.

 `$ jack-admin list jack`
 List installed versions for Jack.